near/docs/docs/quick_start/advanced.md

 ## 4 \(Optional\).
 Play with your node!

-Execute the following in the `nearcore` folder to run some Python scripts which will help you test that your DevNet is working properly:
+Execute the following in the `nearcore` folder to run some Python scripts which will help you test that your TestNet is working properly:

 ```bash
 # Install pynear